Coffee: Preprocessing

 Coffee berries are traditionally selectively picked by hand, which is labor-intensive as it involves the selection of only the berries at the peak of ripeness.
 More commonly, crops are strip picked, where all berries are harvested simultaneously regardless of ripeness by person or machine.
 After picking, green coffee is processed by one of two types of method—a dry process method which is often simpler and less labor-intensive, and a wet process method, which incorporates batch fermentation, uses larger amounts of water in the process, and often yields a milder coffee.

 Then they are sorted by ripeness and color, and most often the flesh of the berry is removed, usually by machine, and the seeds are fermented to remove the slimy layer of mucilage still present on the seed.
 When the fermentation is finished, the seeds are washed with large quantities of fresh water to remove the fermentation residue, which generates massive amounts of coffee wastewater.
 Finally, the seeds are dried.

 The best (but least used) method of drying coffee is using drying tables.
 In this method, the pulped and fermented coffee is spread thinly on raised beds, which allows the air to pass on all sides of the coffee, and then the coffee is mixed by hand.
-The drying that then takes place is more uniform, and fermentation is less likely.
-Most African coffee is dried in this manner and certain coffee farms around the world are starting to use this traditional method.
+Drying is more uniform, and fermentation is less likely.
+Most African coffee is dried in this manner, and certain coffee farms around the world are starting to use this traditional method.
 Next, the coffee is sorted, and labeled as green coffee.
 Some companies use cylinders to pump in heated air to dry the coffee seeds, though this is generally in places where the humidity is very high.

-An Asian coffee known as kopi luwak undergoes a peculiar process made from coffee berries eaten by the Asian palm civet, passing through its digestive tract, with the beans eventually harvested from feces.
+An Asian coffee known as kopi luwak undergoes a peculiar process made from coffee berries eaten by the Asian palm civet, passing through its digestive tract, with the beans harvested from feces.
 Coffee brewed from this process is among the most expensive in the world, with bean prices reaching $160 per pound or $30 per brewed cup.
 Kopi luwak coffee is said to have a uniquely rich, slightly smoky aroma and flavor with hints of chocolate, resulting from the action of digestive enzymes breaking down bean proteins to facilitate partial fermentation.
 In Thailand, black ivory coffee beans are fed to elephants whose digestive enzymes reduce the bitter taste of beans collected from dung.
 These beans sell for up to $1,100 a kilogram ($500 per lb), achieving the world's most expensive coffee, three times costlier than palm civet coffee beans.